-9.7.
-A student passes a course, only when the student secures a $GP \ge 5$ ('C' grade or above) in that course.

-(Approved by AICTE, Permanently Affiliated to JNTUH, and Accredited by NAAC with 'A' Grade, ISO-Certified) Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301 where 'i' is the course indicator index (takes into account all course(s) in a semester), 'N' is the number of courses 'registered' for in that semester (as specifically required and listed under the program structure of the parent department), C is the number of credits allotted to the ith course, and G represents the grade points (GP) corresponding to the letter grade awarded for that ith course.
+- 9.7 A student passes a course, only when the student secures a $GP \ge 5$ ('C' grade or above) in that course. - 9.8 The Semester Grade Point Average (SGPA) is calculated by dividing the sum of credit points (Σ CP) secured from all course(s) registered for in a semester, by the total number of credits registered for in that semester.
+SGPA is rounded off to two decimal places.
+SGPA is thus computed as where 'i' is the course indicator index (takes into account all course(s) in a semester), 'N' is the number of courses 'registered' for in that semester (as specifically required and listed under the program structure of the parent department), C is the number of credits allotted to the ith course, and G represents the grade points (GP) corresponding to the letter grade awarded for that ith course.